 It's ludicrous and unfair to expect games to adhere, wholesale, to the rules of reality.
-Health systems in games are a flourish, an example of artistic license – personally, I doubt I would enjoy a shooting game wherein every time I was hit, I had to wait six months until I could play again.
-But there is a mid-point, a way of depicting health more faithfully that rather than make games less enjoyable accords them depth and intrigue.
+Health systems in games are a flourish, an example of artistic license—personally, I doubt I would enjoy a shooting game wherein every time I was hit, I had to wait six months until I could play again.
+But there is a mid-point, a way of depicting health more faithfully that, rather than making games less enjoyable, accords them depth and intrigue.
 Health bars, which truncate all the nuances of physical injury into cold, basic graphics, are a reductive way of representing a character's status.
-To get a fuller sense of physical pain in games, characters need to be shown to be hurt – they need to limp, double over and bleed.
+To get a fuller sense of physical pain in games, characters need to be shown to be hurt—they need to limp, double over, and bleed.

-When Max Payne staggers his way through the stadium mission in Max Payne 3, or crawls away from the burning offices of Fabricas-Branco, one can feel, more acutely than if he was running as normal, his pain.
+When Max Payne staggers his way through the stadium mission in Max Payne 3, or crawls away from the burning offices of Fabricas-Branco, one can feel his pain.
 And Max Payne 3 is a game about Max's pain.
-He sweats, he swears, he bleeds – his physical deterioration matches perfectly the game itself, which gradually becomes more violent, more difficult, more of an ordeal for the player.
+He sweats, he swears, he bleeds—his physical deterioration matches perfectly the game itself, which gradually becomes more violent, more difficult, and more of an ordeal for the player.

-Similarly, in this year's Layers of Fear, as the player hobbles around on a visible limp, they get a sense of their characters' life.
-Through trying to complete his masterpiece, he has lost his child, his wife, his mind and of course his leg.
-He is a profoundly damaged character, and by illustrating clearly his physical ailment, the game-makers encourage players to understand his mental suffering, also.
+Similarly, in this year's Layers of Fear, as the character hobbles around on a visible limp, the player gets a sense of his life.
+Through trying to complete his masterpiece, he has lost his child, his wife, his mind, and of course, his leg.
+He is a profoundly damaged character, and by illustrating clearly his physical ailment, the game makers encourage players to understand his mental suffering, also.

 Article continues after the video below

 Not that explicit physical injury need always reflect greater narrative themes.
-Being wounded – physically wounded – during a combat encounter, for me at least, makes that combat encounter more exciting.
-I adore the sequence at the end of The Last of Us' autumn section, where Joel has been impaled on the metal rod and must struggle his way through the encroaching bandits.
+Being wounded—physically wounded—during a combat encounter, for me at least, makes that combat encounter more exciting.
+I adore the sequence at the end of the autumn section in The Last of Us, where Joel has been impaled on the metal rod and must struggle his way through the encroaching bandits.
 His wobbling aim and jagged movement create tension, a sense of being there.

-A character in Darkest Dungeon may become "hopeless" or "paranoid," but these emotions, broad and complex in real life, are remedied by simply returning a character to the home world and letting them rest – for the player at least, they are combated with a single, universal medicine.
+A character in Darkest Dungeon may become "hopeless" or "paranoid," but these emotions, broad and complex in real life, are remedied by simply returning a character to the home world and letting him rest—for the players at least, they are combated with a single, universal medicine.
 Likewise, "insanity" in Amnesia is cured by turning the character's eyes away from whatever horror or monster originally caused it.